pingcap/tidb-dev-guide/src/understand-tidb/mvcc-garbage-collection.md

 1 row in set (0.002 sec)
 ```

-The to-be-deleted ranges are stored in `mysql.gc_delete_range`, in GC, they will be deleted in `deleteRanges`.
+The to-be-deleted ranges are stored in `mysql.gc_delete_range`, in GC.
+They will be deleted in `deleteRanges`.
 After they are cleaned up, they will be moved into `mysql.gc_delete_range_done`, and double-checked after 24 hours.

 Finally, the `GCWorker` is going to clean up the stale keys.
 There are `central` mode and `distributed` mode.
 From TiDB 3.0, `tikv_gc_mode` is set to `distributed` mode by default, this document will talk about `distributed` mode only.